José Garibi y Rivera

-José Mariano Garibi y Rivera (Guadalajara, 30 January 1889 – Guadalajara, 27 May 1972), was a cardinal and Archbishop of Guadalajara.
+José Mariano Garibi y Rivera (30 January 1889 in Guadalajara – 27 May 1972 in Guadalajara), was a cardinal and Archbishop of Guadalajara.
 He was the first Mexican cardinal of the Catholic Church.

 Education

 Garibi was educated at the Colegio del Señor San José (primary education) and the Seminary of Guadalajara from 1900 to 1906, where he studied the humanities, sciences, Latin, Greek, philosophy and theology.
 He entered the novitiate of the Order of Friars Minor at Zapopan, Jalisco, in 1906, but left at the end of the novitiate year after he decided not to join the Order.
 He then returned to the Seminary of Guadalajara to pursue studies for the priesthood.
 He was named professor of Latin at the Seminary of Guadalajara in 1911, and occupied the post until 26 August 1913.
 He then went to Rome to study at the Pontifical Gregorian University from October 1913 to July 1916, where he earned a doctorate of theology and a licentiate in canon law.
 For the next ten years, he served in a number of pastoral and professorial posts.